metaskills/experts/README.md

 ## Setup

-This project leverages [Dev Containers](https://containers.dev/) meaning you can open it in any supporting IDE and get started right away.
+This project leverages [Dev Containers](https://containers.dev/) meaning you can open it in any supporting IDE to get started right away.
 This includes using [VS Code with Dev Containers](https://www.youtube.com/watch?v=b1RavPr_878) which is the recommended approach.

 Once opened in your development container, create a `.env.development.local` file with your OpenAI API key and [postimage.org](https://postimages.org) API key: